kehinde-ladepo/IT-Support-Projects/README.md

-# IT-Support-Projects
+# IT Support Projects

-IT support projects covering troubleshooting, ticket management, Windows/macOS support, Office 365, Azure AD, VPN, and MFA.
+This repository highlights IT support projects and experience, including:

+- Windows & macOS troubleshooting
+- Account, password, and MFA issues
+- Office 365 and Azure AD support
+- VPN and connectivity troubleshooting
+- Ticket documentation and root cause analysis

+These projects reflect my hands-on work helping users, reducing downtime, and improving the overall support experience.